 Here, we use computer simulations to evaluate the practical consequences of removing some or all siblings from both random and non-random samples, generated under several mating models.
 We focus on two single-locus metrics (allele frequency, one of the most fundamental parameters in population genetics; and FST, a widely-used measure of genetic differentiation) and one two-locus metric (linkage disequilibrium between pairs of loci, which is increasingly important in analyses of genomics-scale datasets).
-Results argue for caution by researchers who are tempted to try purging siblings from samples from real populations.
+Results indicate that even if sibling relationships are known without error, the elimination of sibships can degrade precision in the estimation of allele frequencies and Fst, and bias estimates of Ne.
+The results argue for caution by researchers who are tempted to try purging siblings from samples from real populations.

+To understand these simulation results, mathematically, we next undertake an analytical treatment of sibling elmination’s effect on allele frequency estimation.
+We consider sibling elimination as a special (extreme) case of unequal weighting of the information from each individual in a sample.
+Use of such weighting schemes to obtain the best linear unbiased estimator (BLUE) for a parameter are well known in statistics, and we review McPeek et al. (2004)’s application of the BLUE approach for estimating allele frequency in the presence of related individuals.
+Using the same mathematical machinery, we obtain an algorithm to find the optimal sibling elimination scheme.
+And finally, through gene-dropping simulations we assess the utility of the BLUE approach and sibling elimination for estimating allele frequencies from multiple collections of highly related juvenile coho salmon.
+Our results indicate that, if the true relationships are known, the BLUE approach has great merit (considerably more than sibling elimination MUST VERIFY THAT IN THE SIMS), but that misidentification of relationships can reduce its utility.

 Materials and methods